rtomayko/rack-cache/doc/configuration.markdown

 ### `use_native_ttl`

-Passes on the expiration timestamp to the cache store.
+Passes on the expiration timestamp to cache stores that support it, like Memcache and Redis.
 This may be necessary with some stores to keep them from filling up, e.g. if using a Redis backend and the `volatile-ttl` expiration policy.

 If using `memcached`, it will speed up misses slightly as the middleware won't need to fetch metadata and check timestamps.